Parent guide

 Why doing more practice questions isn't improving your child's maths marks

 If your child studies hard and does plenty of questions but the marks stay flat, the issue is rarely effort.
 It is usually the method underneath.
-Here is what is happening, and how to fix the cause.
+Here is what is happening and how to fix the cause rather than the symptom.

 Short answer